callywampus/exocore/_wiki/Famotidine.md

 elimination half-life of about 2 to 4h https://pubmed.ncbi.nlm.nih.gov/1764869/#:~:text=After%20intravenous%20administration%20the%20plasma,of%20about%202%20to%204h

 Histamine binds to H2 receptors located on the surface of parietal cells to stimulate gastric acid secretion.
-The H2 antagonism is useful in a pinch but may be offset by a reduction in stomach acid causing digestive problems
+The H2 antagonism is useful in a pinch but benefits may be offset by a reduction in stomach acid causing digestive problems.